Fliplet/fliplet-cli/docs/API/core/app-actions-v2.md

 - Open the browser DevTools by pressing the `F12` key
 - Go to Source tab and from the pages find the relevant function JS file
 - Put the Debug point in the code you want to debug
 - Go to the console and type Fliplet.App.Actions.Pipeline.run().
-This is the command that gets executed by Lambda when running the action.
+This is the command that gets executed by our infrastructure when running the action.
 It internally finds the pipeline in - - `ENV.taskPipeline` and the JSON payload from the query parameter payload

 ![Chrome Dev too](/assets/img/debug_action.png)